saulpierotti/markdown_notebook/SSB.md

 	* If instead of just the first derivative at the point I use a series of derivatives, I obtain the Taylor approximation of the function
 	* Note that I am taking the derivative of an ODE, which is iteslf a derivative!
 * Each stable steady state has a basin of attraction, consisting of the set of starting points that collapse onto it
+	* The limits of the basin of attraction is determided by the position of the closest unstable steady states with respect to the stable steady state that is its focus
 * The logistic model for population growth is a non-linear ODE model
 $$ \frac{dP}{dt} = rP(1-\frac{P}{K}) \qquad r > 0,\ K > 0$$
 	* P is the population size, r the growth rate (the linear term of the derivative!), K is the carrying capacity of the environment (when P approaches K the growth rate becomes 0)